 According to my understanding, Native apps are not in any significant danger as of now, unless progressive web apps acquire almost every functionality and ease of native apps sans its disadvantages and cost of development.
 Now if this happens, the PWA’s are a sure shot into the future.
 The progressive apps are conceptualized to have all of the best features of a website and a native app, combined to give excellent user satisfaction.

 To further add to the article, let’s take a look at the advantages of progressive web apps:

-- Secure: These progressive web spas are very safe as they are https secure that helps to lock the communication between user and app, thus ensuring complete safety of your personal information fed on to these applications.
+- Secure: These progressive web spas are very safe as they are HTTPS tend secure app that helps to lock the communication between user and app, thus ensuring complete safety of your personal information fed on to these applications.

 - Widens your market: A Progressive app has an extensive reach, since within one app development you can capture all different platforms and mediums that users use to connect like Android, ios or any mobile, or tablet, etc. this expands the usability of the app and helps to reach out to a maximum number of people.

 Give all of the above, the PWA have their drawbacks as well, which I think should be taken care of before they challenge the native apps.
-The first and the foremost thing is that a progressive app has less compatibility or integration with smartphones or their hard drives like Bluetooth or NFC and even the sensors like fingerprints, accelerometer, etc. this is a significant drawback as it sets back PWA from being used in wearable technology like fitbits, smartwatches or wireless earphones.
+The first and the foremost thing is that a progressive app has less compatibility or integration with smartphones or their hard drives like Bluetooth or NFC and even the sensors like fingerprints, accelerometer, etc. this is a significant drawback as it sets back PWA from being used in wearable technology like Fitbit, smart watches or wireless earphones.

-Although, the iOS platform not very much support the ideologies of the progressive app yet Google’s stand on taking the switch to PWA is, however, to be seen.
+Although, the iOS platform not very much support the ideologies of the progressive app yet Google’s stand on making the switch to PWA is, however, to be seen.